DirkSonguer/Vitou/documentation/examplegame/game_scenario.md

 ## Player 2: Join the lobby created by player 1 (system/lobby/join/$lobby_id)

+Player 2 selects the lobby of player 1 and joins it.

+This will add player 2 to the participants list of the respective lobby id.
+All players already in the lobby get a message that a new player has joined.

 ## Player 1: Confirms the match (system/lobby/confirm/lobby_id)

+Participants in a lobby have to confirm that they want to play with each other.
+Player 1 confirms first.

+This will send send a message to all other participants in the lobby that player 1 has confirmed.

 ## Player 2: Also confirms the match (system/lobby/confirm/lobby_id)